obsidiansystems/obelisk/lib/route/docs/introduction.md

 ```

 You can think of an `Encoder check parse a b` as a thing of type `a -> b`.
 Indeed, `Encoder`s may be
-treated as you would any pure function, including composing them using `(.)` as `Encoder` is an
+treated as you would any pure function, including composing them using `(.)`.
+Because `Encoder` has
-instance of `Category`.
+an instance of `Category`.

 However the `(.)` operator from `Prelude` is specialised to the function arrow type `(->)` so we
-must import the moregeneral version from the `Control.Category` module, because it uses the
+must import the more general version from the `Control.Category` module, because it uses the
 `Category` typeclass constraint:

 ```haskell